The Last Adam

 For I received from the Lord what I also passed on to you: The Lord Jesus, on the night he was betrayed, took bread, and when he had given thanks, he broke it and said, ‘This is my body, which is for you; do this in remembrance of me.’
 In the same way, after supper he took the cup, saying, ‘This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me.’
 For whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes.

 It begins with, ‘For I received from the Lord.’
 In other words, the origin of this tradition lies in Paul’s imagination rather than in Jesus’ words at the Last Supper.
 It is unlikely that Jesus laid that out in detail during Paul’s psychosis.
 It is therefore noteworthy that the Gospel of John fails to mention it.
 The Gospel of John comes from a separate tradition outside Paul’s influence, and its sources may include an eyewitness account.
+Yet, as a former Pharisee, Paul also took this idea from Scripture, so he made Jesus’s act align with Melchizedek’s offering of bread and wine to Abraham.
 In the first epistle to the Corinthians, Paul writes (1 Corinthians 15:3-5),

 For what I received, I passed on to you as of first importance: that Christ died for our sins according to the scriptures, that he was buried, that he was raised on the third day according to the scriptures, and that he appeared to Simon Peter and then to the twelve Apostles.

 It is another for-I-received sentence, so many scholars believe these things have been passed on to him, possibly by fellow Christians as a creed, and that it reflects the earliest Christian beliefs.2 However, the repeated reference to the scriptures makes the supposed creed suspect of being a product of Paul’s creative ingenuity.
-He has proven himself capable of writing a beautiful poem about love, so it wouldn’t be that hard for him.
+He has proven himself capable of writing a beautiful poem about love, so that wouldn’t be beyond his capabilities.
 A passage in Isaiah can explain the ‘died for our sins according to the scriptures’ (Isaiah 53:4-6),

 Surely he took up our pain